Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Spread & Total Prediction for Marquette vs. St. Thomas

 Both Marquette and St. Thomas are 4-4-0 against the spread (ATS) so far this season.
-In terms of going over the point total, games involving the Golden Eagles are 2-6-0 and the Tommies are 1-7-0.
-The teams combine to score 147.3 points per game, 3.8 more points than this matchup's total.
+The Golden Eagles are 2-6-0 and the Tommies are 1-7-0 in terms of going over the point total.
+The two teams average 147.3 points per game, 2.8 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM